cristian-aldea/starlog/content/posts/2021/best-os-programming.md

 Want NodeJS, MySQL or Java?
 Download another installer, and follow different steps to get the software installed.

 Installing software on Windows is tedious and inconsistent.
-For example, the installer might not set up your [PATH](<https://en.wikipedia.org/wiki/PATH_(variable)>) correctly, and now you can't run your software since the system can't find where it was installed.
+The installer might not set up your [PATH](<https://en.wikipedia.org/wiki/PATH_(variable)>) correctly, and now you can't run your program since the system can't find where it was installed.

-On Linux, a program called a "package manager" is often included.
+On Linux, a "package manager" is often included.
 It's a handy program to install popular software from official sources through a CLI or GUI.
 For example, on [Debian](https://en.wikipedia.org/wiki/Debian) systems, you can use `apt`:

 ```bash
 apt install python